Lower Kinder 2023 starting information

 For any queries or support in this area, please contact the ELC Director, Shana Upiter on 9900 4648.

 3. All required information must be completed and submitted by the date advised.

-Mount Scopus ELCs are adopting a new ELC management system from the start of 2023.
-This will consolidate and simplify the collection of all the mandatory information that is required from our families, and make it easier for our educators to access and use when caring for your children.
+Mount Scopus ELCs utilise the Xplor ELC management system.
+This consolidates and simplifies the collection of all the mandatory information that is required from our families, and makes it easier for our educators to access and use when caring for your children.